awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 | --- | --- | --- | --- | --- | --- | --- |
 | VPC CNI | 1\.9\.x\-eksbuild\.y | 1\.9\.x\-eksbuild\.y | 1\.9\.x\-eksbuild\.y | 1\.9\.x\-eksbuild\.y | 1\.9\.x\-eksbuild\.y | 1\.9\.x\-eksbuild\.y |

-If you have a 1\.18 or later cluster that you have not added the VPC CNI Amazon EKS add\-on to, you can add it using the procedure in [Adding the Amazon VPC CNI Amazon EKS add\-on](#adding-vpc-cni-eks-add-on)\.
-If you've added the Amazon VPC CNI Amazon EKS add\-on to your 1\.16 or later cluster, you can manage it using the procedures in the [Updating the Amazon VPC CNI Amazon EKS add\-on](#updating-vpc-cni-eks-add-on) and [Removing the Amazon VPC CNI Amazon EKS add\-on](#removing-vpc-cni-eks-add-on) sections\.
+If you have a 1\.18 or later cluster that you have not added the Amazon VPC CNI Amazon EKS add\-on to, you can add it using the procedure in [Adding the Amazon VPC CNI Amazon EKS add\-on](#adding-vpc-cni-eks-add-on)\.
+If you added the Amazon VPC CNI Amazon EKS add\-on to your 1\.16 or later cluster, you can manage it using the procedures in the [Updating the Amazon VPC CNI Amazon EKS add\-on](#updating-vpc-cni-eks-add-on) and [Removing the Amazon VPC CNI Amazon EKS add\-on](#removing-vpc-cni-eks-add-on) sections\.
 For more information about Amazon EKS add\-ons, see [Amazon EKS add\-ons](eks-add-ons.md)\.

-If you have not added the Amazon VPC CNI Amazon EKS add\-on, the Amazon VPC CNI add\-on is still running on your cluster\.
-You can manually update the `vpc-cni` add\-on using the procedure in the [Updating the Amazon VPC CNI add\-on manually](#updating-vpc-cni-add-on) section\.
+If you have not added the Amazon VPC CNI Amazon EKS add\-on, the Amazon VPC CNI self\-managed add\-on is still running on your cluster\.
+You can manually update the `vpc-cni` self\-managed add\-on using the procedure in [Updating the Amazon VPC CNI self\-managed add\-on](#updating-vpc-cni-add-on)\.

 ## Adding the Amazon VPC CNI Amazon EKS add\-on<a name="adding-vpc-cni-eks-add-on"></a>